-- Do not store or use gasoline or other flammable vapors and Liquids in the vicinity of this or any other appliance. - WHAT TO DO IF YOU SMELL GAS: - DO NOT TRY TO LIGHT ANY APPLIANCE. - DO NOT TOUCH ANY ELECTRICAL SWITCH; DO NOT USE ANY PHONE IN YOUR BUILDING. - Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions. - IF YOU CANNOT REACH YOUR GAS SUPPLIER, CALL THE FIRE - INSTALLATION AND SERVICE MUST BE PERFORMED BY A QUALIFIED INSTALLER, SERVICE AGENCY OR THE GAS SUPPLIER.
+- WHAT TO DO IF YOU SMELL GAS:

+- DO NOT TRY TO LIGHT ANY APPLIANCE. - DO NOT TOUCH ANY ELECTRICAL SWITCH; DO NOT USE ANY PHONE IN YOUR BUILDING. - IMMEDIATELY CALL YOUR GAS SUPPLIER FROM A NEIGHBOR'S PHONE.
+FOLLOW THE GAS SUPPLIER'S INSTRUCTIONS. - IF YOU CANNOT REACH YOUR GAS SUPPLIER, CALL THE FIRE DEPARTMENT. - INSTALLATION AND SERVICE MUST BE PERFORMED BY A QUALIFIED INSTALLER, SERVICE AGENCY OR THE GAS SUPPLIER.

-Sizing Between First and Second Stage Regulator
+Sizing Between First and Second Stage Regulator\